darkfire000/gsc-rust/README.md

 ``docker-compose up``

-That's right - this single command will result in your very own dedicated game server!
+That's right - this single command will create your very own dedicated game server!
 And its fully cross-platform; run it on Linux *or* Windows.
 That's the power of Game Server Containers!

-The information in this readme is generic and applies to all of the Game Server Containers.
-Check out the <a href="https://github.com/egee-irl/rust-docker/wiki">Wiki</a> for information specific to *this* particular game.
+Note - this readme is generic and applies to all of the Game Server Containers.
+Check out the <a href="https://github.com/egee-irl/rust-docker/wiki">Wiki</a> for information specific to *this* particular game server.

 ## Getting Started
 To get started, you'll need to install the Docker-Engine (v1.10.0+) & Docker-Compose (v1.17.0+).